-Teaching, Learning and Assessment Acquisition of underpinning knowledge is achieved mainly through lectures and directed student-centred learning.
+Teaching, Learning and Assessment

+The programme is delivered online supported by on-campus practicals and laboratories.
+The assessment is a combination of both online and on-campus assessment (on-campus is mainly for examinations).
+Acquisition of underpinning knowledge is achieved mainly through online lectures and directed student-centred learning.
 Student-centred learning is used where appropriate resource material is available.
 Understanding is reinforced through case-studies.
 Testing of the knowledge base is through a combination of unseen written examinations, online assessment, coursework in the form of case-study reports and coursework assignment submissions.
 The students must appreciate the social, environmental, ethical, economic and commercial considerations affecting the exercise of their engineering judgement.
-Acquisition of Intellectual skills is achieved mainly through lectures and direct student-centred learning.
+Acquisition of Intellectual skills is achieved mainly through online lectures and direct student-centred learning.
 Student-centred learning is used where appropriate resource material is available.
 Understanding is reinforced through case-studies.
-Engineering design, analysis and practical skills are taught almost exclusively by individual and group project work supported by a lecture programme appropriate to the demands of the project.
+Engineering design, analysis and practical skills are taught almost exclusively by individual and group project work supported by a online lecture programme appropriate to the demands of the project.
 Engineering design and practical skills are assessed by individual and group written design project reports, student presentations and presentations using computer graphics.
-The economic, Social and Environmental context of engineering operations is delivered by means of lectures and case studies.
+The economic, Social and Environmental context of engineering operations is delivered by means of online lectures and case studies.
 The use of appropriate case study material is an essential part of teaching in this area.
-Assessment is via a combination of unseen written examinations and coursework in the form of case-study reports ----------------------------------- ---
+Assessment is via a combination of unseen written examinations and coursework in the form of case-study reports.